George Sobol - Main Profile

 In 1994 my partner Patsy Garrard and I launched the Permaculture Education Project.
 A significant part of the work has been the development and delivery of permaculture training and permaculture teacher training programme that has been delivered in Czech Republic, Slovakia, Belarus and Moldova, as well as in England.
 The aim of the programme is to promote the establishment of local permaculture networks and teaching teams.

-In parallel with the activities of the Permaculture Education Project, I have worked for some sixteen years with the Workers’ Educational Association [WEA - the largest provider of adult education in Britain].
+In parallel with the activities of the Permaculture Education Project, I have worked for some sixteen years with the Workers’ Educational Association [WEA - were then largest provider of adult education in Britain].
 This work included the development of innovative training programmes for tutors and community focused projects.

 I continue to teach locally, nationally and internationally by invitation.